drocheam/optrace/docs/source/details/tracing.rst

 In the event of total internal reflection (TIR), the root argument becomes negative.
 In optrace, TIR rays are absorbed since reflections are not modeled within the system.
-When this occurs, the user receives a message to the standard output.
+When this occurs, the user receives a message in the terminal.

 .. _tracing_pol: